What are the most important things to know about Triumeq and Triumeq PD?

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, , or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (including St. John’s wort) you are taking or plan to take.
 Triumeq may affect the way other medicines or products work, and other medicines or products may affect how Triumeq or Triumeq PD work.
 Taking Triumeq or Triumeq PD together with certain medicines or products may cause serious, life-threatening side effects.
-Do not take Triumeq if you take dofetilide.
-Taking Triumeq and dofetilide together can cause side effects that may be serious or life threatening.

 How should I take Triumeq or Triumeq PD?